-Center for Innovation & Leadership Board of Advisers
+Center for Innovation & Leadership

 Mark Gaul is the community development director for the City of Orange City.
 He oversees the economic development program for the community, which includes housing, retail, commercial and industrial development.
 Gaul is the administrator for the Orange City Development Corporation, and serves on the board at Orange City Area Daycare and Prairie Winds Event Center.
 He earned a bachelor’s degree in business administration from Briar Cliff University.